SubhamayaM/Chatbot/README.md

 # 🤖🦙 Chatbot using miniLLAMA
-Mini LLAMA Chatbot (Offline) with Table-to-Text Summarization This project is an offline chatbot built using Meta's mini-LLAMA model (8B) and llama-cpp-python, with a Streamlit UI.
-In addition to general chatbot functionality, it can also convert tabular data into natural language summaries using TableNet.
+This project is an offline AI chatbot powered by Meta's MiniLLAMA model (8B) using llama-cpp-python and a Streamlit web interface.
+It supports both general chatbot interaction and intelligent table summarization from uploaded PDFs or images, making it ideal for processing invoices, bills, and reports — all without needing internet access after setup.

 Features:

-💬 Offline chatbot using miniLLAMA (8B Instruct).
+💬 Offline Chatbot using MiniLLAMA (8B Instruct)

-🧠 Summarizes tables in Markdown or CSV format into natural text.
+🧠 Table-to-Text Summarization: Converts scanned tables (invoices, PDFs, images) into natural language summaries

+📄 Document Uploader: Upload PDFs, PNGs, JPGs, or JPEGs — OCR is used to extract content

+📑 Document-aware Question Answering: Ask questions based on uploaded documents

-🔒 Private & fast — runs locally, no internet required after setup.
+🔒 Fully Private & Fast — runs locally, no cloud APIs required

-🧊 Built with llama-cpp-python for efficient inference.
+🧊 Built using llama-cpp-python for fast CPU/GPU inference

-🌐 Web interface powered by Streamlit.
+🌐 Simple, clean web UI powered by Streamlit